Suspect makes first court appearance in killing of transgender teen

-The suspect in the death of a Vancouver transgender teen made his first appearance in Clark County Superior Court today following months investigation and discovery of the teen’s remains earlier this month.
+The suspect in the death of a Vancouver transgender teen made his first appearance in Clark County Superior Court last week following months of investigation and discovery of the teen’s remains earlier this month.

 David Bogdanov, 25, made his first appearance Wednesday, Dec.
 18, facing a charge of second-degree murder.
 Bogdanov was arrested the day before in connection to the disappearance of Nikki Kuhnhausen, who was 17 when she went missing in June.
 Her remains were discovered close to Larch Mountain by a citizen Dec.
 7, investigators say.

-Ryan said the mother told police she and Kuhnhausen rarely went more than a day or two without contacting her.
+Ryan said the mother told police she and Kuhnhausen rarely went more than a day or two without contact.
 Following the report, investigators were able to use warrants on Kuhnhausen’s social media to identify Bogdanov as who she left with the last time her roommates saw her.

+According to a probable cause affidavit for Bogdanov’s arrest, Kuhnhausen had left the apartment late June 5.
+When she returned to the apartment she was wearing a man’s coat and had a bottle of vodka.
+When she left again she told her friends that the “Russian” male she had been with was going to help her get a cell phone — the affidavit stated she had been using one of her friend’s phones to communicate with Bogdanov, unbeknownst to the friend.

+A release from VPD stated that cellphone records and social media data from Kuhnhausen and Bogdanov were used to make the connection.
+In June investigators attempted to contact Bogdanov at residences of family members, the affidavit stated, though attempts to contact him with updated information provided by family went unanswered.
+After issuing a warrant regarding Bogdanov’s number, he finally responded to a detective via Snapchat in September, later calling the detective.

+According to Bogdanov, that was the last he saw of Kuhnhausen.
+He said after she left he went to work at a job site in downtown Portland, the affidavit read.
+During the full analysis of cell phone records investigators were able to track his movements that indicated otherwise.
+Those records showed after leaving the residence he headed to the area of Larch Mountain and Camp Bonneville, before returning to the residence.

-Ryan said the investigation turned up a number of inconsistencies with Bogdanov’s story.
-While that case was worked, a skull, later identified as Kuhnhausen’s, was discovered.
+While investigators were trying to corroborate Bogdanov’s involvement with Kuhnhausen’s disappearance, a skull, later identified as hers, was discovered.
 Clark County Search and Rescue did an extensive two-day search of the scene, collecting a number of items of evidence and human remains — Ryan noted the area was “extremely steep, heavily wooded and (had) a lot of underbrush.”

+Washington State Patrol crime lab analysis identified the remains as Kuhnhausen’s, the affidavit stated.
+A Clark County Medical Examiner advised that Kuhnhausen had died by strangulation; among the remains a ligature was found among hair extensions believed to be Kuhnhausen’s.

+The affidavit concluded that after learning that Kuhnhausen was transgender, Bogdanov “became enraged” and strangled Kuhnhausen to death and disposed of her body in the Larch Mountain area.

 Vancouver Police Sgt.
 Jeff Kipp, part of the department’s major crimes unit, said that it would be up to the prosecutor’s office to determine if Kuhnhausen’s death would be considered a hate crime.